stephen-pinto/ModelMapper/README.md

 3. **ModelMapperUnary** - It allows mapping between same types.
 Its best use case is a copy constructor which makes deep copy where you dont have to state the mapping explicitly.

 ## Motivation
 Automapper in .NET.
 Its slightly a bit complex to define mapping although pretty rich in features.
-The goal here was on the basic use cases.
+The goal here was on the basic use cases and to make defining mapping as simple as possible.

 ## Notes
 The performance may not be very impressive considering many things can be improved like caching of the compiled converters etc. But pretty usable and serves basic usecases easily.